Participation in early childhood education

 Children are spending more time in ECE per week

 The time that children spend in ECE per week has been increasing.
-The average number of hours per enrolment rose by 53 percent from 13 hours in 2000 to 20 hours in 2011.
-From 2010, the rising trend levelled off at 20 hours a week for both younger and older children.
+Figure 8 shows that the average number of hours per enrolment per week rose from 13 hours in 2000 to 21 hours in 2012 (up 56%).

-First, certain types of services tend to be used by children of particular ages which, in turn, affects the number of hours children will spend each week in that service.
-For instance, Figure 6 shows that the average number of hours spent in Education and Care and Home-based services has always been favoured by younger children while Kindergarten and Playcentre services tend to have higher attendance from older children.
-Kindergartens and Playcentres are more likely than other services to provide shorter, sessional services which will lower the number of hours older children will attend ECE, in particular where those children do not also enrol in other forms of ECE.
+Certain types of services tend to be used by children of particular ages which, in turn, affect the number of hours children attend each week.
+Kindergartens and playcentres are more likely than other services to provide shorter, sessional services which may lower the number of hours children will attend ECE, in particular where those children do not also enrol in other forms of ECE.

-Figure 5: Average hours spent per week in ECE per enrolment by year of age, 2000-2011
+Figure 8: Average hours spent per week in ECE per enrolment by age group, 2000-2012

-Second, there have been changes in ECE service preference over time.
-These changes in preference may be linked to how parents have been participating in the labour market, and have meant that factors like cost, flexibility in the length of sessions provided, and levels of parental involvement have become prominent in how families assess what services they use (Adema, 2006).
+There have been changes in ECE service preference over time.
+These changes may be linked to how parents have been participating in the labour market, and have meant that factors like cost, flexibility in the length of sessions provided, and levels of parental involvement have become prominent in how families assess what services they use (Adema, 2006).

 For instance, in the mid-1990s, session-based kindergartens that catered for older children and that had a high level of parental involvement also had higher enrolments (ibid).
 Today, services that offer higher levels of flexibility in the length and regularity of their services, cater for younger children, and do not require parental involvement (such as education and care and home-based services) are most popular (Ministry of Women’s Affairs, 2004, Ministry of Education, 2012, Adema, 2006).

 - Adema, W. (2006).
 Towards coherent care and education support policies for New Zealand families.
 Social Policy Journal of New Zealand, Issue 28, p46-76.
 Retrieved from the Ministry of Social Development website on 18 May 2012

 - McTaggart, S. (2005).
 Monitoring the impact of social policy, 1980-2001: Report on significant policy events.
 Wellington: Social Policy Evaluation & Research Committee.